Super Bowl XXXI: Super Bowl pregame news and notes

-Coincidentally, the first Super Bowl appearance for the Patriots was also in the Superdome and against an NFC Central team.
+Coincidentally, the first Super Bowl appearance for the Patriots was also in the Superdome and against an NFC Central team on the same calendar day (January 26).
 In Super Bowl XX, the Patriots lost to the Chicago Bears, whose rivalry with the Packers is said to be the NFL's oldest.

 As the designated home team, the Packers wore their home green uniforms and gold pants, while the Patriots went with their road white uniforms and silver pants.

 Broadcasting

-The game was the first Super Bowl to be televised in the United States by the Fox network.
+The game was the first Super Bowl to be televised in the United States by Fox.
 Play-by-play announcer Pat Summerall and color commentator John Madden, both previously of CBS, called the game.
-James Brown hosted all the events with help from his fellow Fox NFL Sunday cast members Terry Bradshaw, Howie Long, and Ronnie Lott.

 This was the first of three Super Bowls to be called by Summerall and Madden while with Fox (Super Bowls XXXIII and XXXVI being the others).
+James Brown hosted all the pregame, halftime, and postgame coverage with help from his fellow Fox NFL Sunday cast members Terry Bradshaw, Howie Long, and Ronnie Lott.